The Listing Agent - Preliminary Marketing of Your House

-Even before the sign is up and the brochures are ready, The Cunningham Team of REMAX agent should list your property with the Greenville MLS (Multiple Listing Service).
+Even before the sign is up and the brochures are ready, The Greenville SC Team of REMAX agent should list your property with the Greenville MLS (Multiple Listing Service).
 The Greenville MLS is a database of all the homes listed by Greenville’s real estate agents who are members of the service, which is practically all of the Greenville agents.

 Important information about your property is listed here, from general data such as square footage and number of rooms, to such details as whether you have central air conditioning or hard wood flooring.
 There should also be a photo, and a short verbal description of what makes your house "special."

-The Cunningham Team of REMAX Agents search the database for homes that fit the price range and needs of their clients.
+The Greenville SC Team of REMAX Agents search the database for homes that fit the price range and needs of their clients.
 They pay special attention to Greenville homes that have been recently placed on the market, which is one reason you get a lot of attention when your house is first listed.
 Many agents will want to preview the home before they show it to their clients.